 I checked out of my hotel and proceeded to the airport for 300 Dinar (again do not use the 600 Dinar hotel option).
 I then boarded my afternoon flight to Ghardaia.
 I was able to buy my flight on the AirAlgiers website, but was told if I bought the tickets in Algeria, they would have been cheaper.

-Ghardaia is one of the most fascinating places I have traveled to, but holds some challenges when visiting.
+Ghardaia is one of the most fascinating places I have traveled to (Read about my Ghardaia visit here), but holds some challenges when visiting.
 First, there is not a lot of information online and also not many options booking hotels online either.
 Some of my emails to hotels went unanswered.
 I then found a phone number for a local guide named Rostom on Tripadvisor Forum.
 I had Amin from Fancy Yellow in Algeria call Rostom to set up a hotel and guide for me.
 Rostom was busy so I was set up with Ibrahim who met me at the airport when I arrived at Ghardaia.

 Ghardaia (the biggest village and the capital) or the Mzab Valley is comprised of five villages.
 As far as I can tell, the hotel options for tourists are all guest houses located away from the villages.
 In other words, you are very isolated.
 The guest house I stayed in was down a dirt road, and a twenty minute drive to the nearest village.
 In other words, there was nothing there.